ajauntor/tesla-clone/README.md

-# Get Started with Tesla Clone
+# Tesla Clone

+Technology Used: